sakidpilot/notFNBAdmin/README.md

 - **Endpoints**: Clarified which endpoints are protected and which are accessible based on user roles.
 - **Newman Testing**: Mentioned that testing for login, add payment, and register user is integrated with Newman.

-This update reflects the changes made to the user roles and authentication, as well as the testing setup.